 A propensity-matched cohort study in South Korea observed that current PPI use was not associated with a higher risk of testing positive for SARS-CoV-2, but it was associated with a higher risk of severe illness.27 An online survey conducted in the United States identified no association between the use of H2RAs and the risk of SARS-CoV-2 infection, while PPI therapy was associated with higher odds of receiving a diagnosis of SARS-CoV-2 infection, especially in those who received twice-daily doses of PPIs.26 However, these studies had the inherent limitations of observational studies and studies that rely on surveys, and they likely had multiple confounding factors.

-The impact of the H2RA famotidine on the outcomes of COVID-19 has been evaluated in observational studies.
-In a retrospective study of 878 hospitalized patients, receipt of famotidine (n = 83) was associated with lower odds of death.28 In another retrospective study of 84 patients who received famotidine and a matched comparator group of 420 patients who did not, the use of famotidine was associated with a reduction in the composite outcome of death or intubation.29 Only a small proportion of the patients enrolled in these studies received famotidine, and it is unclear what the indications for famotidine therapy were or whether there were other confounding factors.
+The impact of the H2RA famotidine on COVID-19 outcomes has been evaluated in observational studies.
+In a retrospective study of 878 hospitalized patients with COVID-19, the patients who received famotidine (n = 83) had lower odds of death than those who did not.28 In another retrospective study of 84 patients who received famotidine and a matched comparator group of 420 patients who did not, the use of famotidine was associated with a reduction in the composite outcome of death or intubation.29 Only a small proportion of the patients enrolled in these studies received famotidine, and it is unclear what the indications for famotidine therapy were or whether there were other confounding factors.
 These limitations make it difficult to draw conclusions about the efficacy of using famotidine to treat patients with COVID-19.